ldutoit/2020-spring-school-GBS/sessions/dataprep.md

    The exercise from now on is hands-on: the instructions are here to guide you through the process but you will have to come up with the specific commands yourself.
 Fear not, the instructions are there to help you and the room is full of friendly faces to help you get through it.

 2. We will create more subdirectories to hold our analyses.
 Be careful that you are reading and writing files to the appropriate directories within your hierarchy.
 You’ll be making many directories, so stay organized!
-We will name the directories in a way that correspond to each stage and that allow us to remember where they are.
-A well organized workspace makes analyses easier and prevents data from being overwritten.
+We will name the directories in a way that correspondS to each stage of our analysis and that allows us to remember where all our files are!
+A well organized workspace makes analyses easier and prevents data from being accidentally overwritten.

   • First let's make a few directories.
 In ```GBS```, create a directory called ```dataprep``` to contain all the data  for this exercise. **Inside** that directory ``dataprep`` we will create two additional directories: ```lane1``` and ```samples```.